marcelojsilva/chat-copilot/scripts/deploy/README.md

 > **_NOTE:_** This step can be skipped if the WebApi is NOT configured to run asynchronously for document processing.
 By default, the WebApi is configured to run asynchronously for document processing in deployment.

 > **_NOTE:_** This step can be skipped if the previous Azure Resources creation step succeeded without errors.
-The deployPackages = true setting in main.bicep ensures that the latest Chat Copilot memory pipeline is deployed.
+The deployPackages = true setting in main.bicep ensures that the latest Chat AI memory pipeline is deployed.

 To deploy the memorypipeline, build the deployment package first and deploy it to the Azure resources created above.